elliehan07/pyumi/README.md

 In addition to asynchronous simulation, pyumi has a library for visualizing results from multiple files using matplotlib and panda's data frames.  (see vis.py)

+Pyumi also has functions for generating and scaling urban protoblock geometry, converting geometry to UMI building class and running iterative simulation.
+This process generates many files so you will also find functions for batch parsing umi files.

 ## Installation

 To get started, download and unzip to your machine.